lkmeta/txtify/README.md

 ## Usage

-### Run FREE Online Limited Version
+### Run Online Simulation Demo

-You can use the limited online version of Txtify to get started quickly.
-Visit [Txtify Online](https://your-online-version-link) and follow the instructions to upload your media or enter a YouTube URL for transcription.
+You can use the online simulation demo of Txtify to understand how it works.
+Visit [Txtify Website](https://txtify-web.vercel.app/) and follow the instructions to upload your media or enter a YouTube URL for a simulated transcription process.

 ### Self Host